No Money Down Mortgage Options

 This program is ideal for people with lower income levels and extra income from non-traditional sources.

 State Specific Mortgage Programs

-For example, the WHEDA program in Wisconsin in designed primarily for lower income individuals who wish to buy their first home.
+For example, the WHEDA program in Wisconsin is designed primarily for lower-income individuals who wish to buy their first home.

 The state of Illinois offers their 1st Home Illinois in specific counties.
 This program allows for a down payment grant and is designed for first time buyers.